 Textbooks are loaned to students for use during the school year.
 Books are to be kept clean, handled carefully, and must be covered.
+You may use your own cover or get one from the school office.
 Be sure your name and grade are listed in the book label in case the book is misplaced.
-Students are expected to take care of and return these materials in good condition or pay replacement costs
+Students are expected to take care of and return these materials in good condition or pay replacement costs.